Alashiya: Ugarit

 In other correspondence, the King of Ugarit pleads for military assistance from the King of Alashiya.
 Another document from Ugarit records the banishment of two princes to "the land of Alashiya".
 One further text found at Ugarit may contain a further clue to the location of the capital city of Alashiya, as it could imply that the city was located on a mountain.
 However, this word has more usually been translated as shore.
-The first recorded name of a Cypriot king is Kushmeshusha, as appears on letters sent to Ugarit in the 13th century BC.
+The first recorded name of a Cypriot king is Kushmeshusha, on letters sent to Ugarit in the 13th century BC.

 Identification

+Alashiya is known to have been located on Cyprus, though it is currently unclear whether the kingdom comprised the whole of Cyprus, with the capital city moving location (perhaps starting with Enkomi), or was always sited at Kalavasos, or whether Alashiya comprised only one region of Cyprus (if any part of the island at all).
+The political structure of the kingdom remains unclear, as the material culture of the island shows considerable variation and no evidence for a centralized political authority during the Late Bronze Age.

-Alashiya was known to be a regional source of copper for other East Mediterranean states, which it traded along maritime routes of the era.
+Alashiya was located in part by textual evidence showing that it was a major source of copper for other East Mediterranean states, which it traded along maritime routes.
 Alashiya therefore needs to be situated somewhere where there was sizable Bronze Age copper production, on the coast, and in the East Mediterranean.
-There are additional clues to its location in surviving texts including references to the King of Alashiya having ships and to the kingdom being raided by Lukka people.

-Some scholars have suggested sites and areas of Syria or Turkey, but it is now generally (although not universally) agreed that Alashiya refers to at least part of Cyprus.
-Specifically, it was generally argued that the site of Enkomi was the capital of the kingdom of Alashiya, which covered the entire island of Cyprus.
+Additional clues in the text include references to cultural and military links to Southwestern Anatolian groups such as the Lukka.

-The identification of Cyprus with Alashiya was proposed by the 2003 publication by Yuval Goren et al. of an article in the American Journal of Archaeology detailing the petrographic and chemical analysis of a number of the Amarna and Ugaritic letters sent from Alashiya.
-These examinations of the provenance of the clay used to create the tablets indicate that Syria might not be the location of Alashiya, while clay on Cyprus appears to be a good match.
+The identification of Cyprus with Alashiya was supported by the 2003 publication by Yuval Goren et al. of an article in the American Journal of Archaeology detailing the petrographic and chemical analysis of a number of the Amarna and Ugaritic letters sent from Alashiya.
+These examinations of the provenance of the clay indicates a source in southern Cyprus, near Kalavasos and Alassa, where remains of Late Bronze Age settlements have been found.

-However, this analysis showed that the clays did not originate anywhere near the site of Enkomi and that suitable clays are close to the sites of Kalavasos and Alassa (itself a possible cognate of Alashiya).
-These sites, especially Kalavasos, were also important Late Bronze Age sites and are located close to sources of copper.

-Moreover, Armstrong argues that there is considerable evidence for regional variation and that there is no evidence for a centralized, island-wide political authority on Cyprus during the Late Bronze Age.
-Furthermore, he argued that the clay used to construct the inscriptions and ancient artifacts could have been imported from Cyprus via well established trade routes, without the aforementioned island being part of Alashiya.

-It is therefore currently unclear whether the kingdom of Alashiya comprised the whole of Cyprus, with the capital city moving location (probably starting with Enkomi), or was always sited at Kalavasos, or whether Alashiya comprised only one region of Cyprus (if any part of the island at all).
+Alternative hypotheses have included areas of Syria or Turkey, but it is now generally (although not universally) agreed that Alashiya refers to at least part of Cyprus.